• Skip to primary navigation

 Old Fashioned Pancakes

-These old fashioned Gluten Free Pancakes are thick and fluffy!
+These gluten free Old Fashioned Pancakes are thick and fluffy!
 They're made from scratch and perfect served with maple syrup for breakfast.

-There is nothing better than a plate full of Old Fashioned Pancakes topped with maple syrup along with a hot cup of coffee.
+There is nothing better than a plate full of light and fluffy Gluten Free Pancakes topped with maple syrup along with a hot cup of coffee.

 Maple syrup pouring onto stack of gluten free pancakes on white plate.